Quick answer

 Once children start decoding words, regular reading practice for kids strengthens confidence.

-How children build English vocabulary
+How do children build English vocabulary?

 - hear words repeatedly